PIReTship/bookdata-tools/README.md

 This allows us to connect ratings to metadata with maximal link coverage, by pulling in metadata across the whole book cluster.

+## Copyright and Acknowledgements

+Copyright &copy; 2020 Boise State University.
+Distributed under the MIT License; see LICENSE.md.
+This material is based upon work supported by the National Science Foundation under Grant No. IIS 17-51278.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.